Finite-time consensus in a compromise process: Introduction

 The simplest compromise process \eqref{def:averaging} can be naturally extended to simple graphs (undirected graphs without loops and multiple edges \cite{Diestel}), where averaging events occur only between agents at neighboring vertices.
 In this context, the process \eqref{def:averaging} becomes a compromise process on the complete graph $K_N$.
 Compromise processes often exhibit peculiar behaviors on infinite graphs, e.g., hypercubic lattices; for example, the rate of convergence to consensus may change from exponential to algebraic.
 Compromise processes are also known as averaging or repeated averaging processes \cite{DeGroot,Olshevsky11,Aldous12, BK21,Diaconis22,Sau23,Cao23,Movassagh,Sau24,Sau25,Peres25}.

-Compromise processes can be extended from graphs to hypergraphs with averaging events involving agents on vertices of hyperedges \cite{hyper-Renaud,hyper-bounded,hyper-Spiro,hyper-3} and to simplicial complexes \cite{simplex}.
+Compromise processes have been extended to hypergraphs with averaging events involving agents on vertices of hyperedges \cite{hyper-Renaud,hyper-bounded,hyper-Spiro,hyper-3} and simplicial complexes \cite{simplex,simplex-arXiv}; extensions to infinite graphs \cite{inf-graph} and infinite hypergraphs are also straightforward.
 Another popular extension of the compromise processes allows averaging events only between sufficiently close opinions \cite{Rainer,Deffuant,BKR,Haggstrom,linguistics,hyper-D}.
 Compromise processes have been applied to modelling social dynamics \cite{Fortunato_RMP}, communication algorithms \cite{multi_13}, linguistics \cite{linguistics}, gossip \cite{gossip}, energy management in smart grids \cite{grid}, etc. Processes with partial averaging have been investigated in the physics literature as toy models of granular systems with inelastic collisions \cite{BK00,Italy_02,Ernst_02, BK03,Garzo_07,Rajesh_17}.

 In the simplest compromise process, all opinions quickly converge to the mean

 of all $x_j$.
 The rate of convergence exhibits rich behaviors explored, e.g., in Refs.~\cite{Diaconis22,Sau23,Cao23,Movassagh,Peres25}.